-- 9511 Shooting Sports Notebook and poster or notebook and display 1st year members.
-To include hunter safety, parts of gun and/or archery equipment and proper maintenance of equipment - 9512 Shooting Sports Notebook and poster or notebook and display 2nd year members and up.
+- 9511 Shooting Sports Notebook and poster or notebook and display.
+To include hunter safety, parts of gun and/or archery equipment and proper maintenance of equipment - 9512 Shooting Sports Notebook and poster or notebook and display.
 Must show advanced work